Transient Phenomena in Electrical Power Systems

 3.6.
 General Assessment of the Stability of Systems with Controlled Excitation

 3.7.
-The Behavior of an Electrical System when Subjected to Small Sustained Disturbances
+The Behaviour of an Electrical System When Subjected to Small Sustained Disturbances

 Chapter 4.
 Recommendations for Practical Stability Calculations